DylanOsborne/DylanOsborne/README.md

 - 👋 Hi, I’m @DylanOsborne
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and IT related things, I'm also a gamer so I pretty much spend all my time on my pc.
+I'm an avid gym goer so at least I'm not 24/7 inside my house sitting on my chair looking at my pc😂.
 - 🌱 I’m currently learning Web And Software Programming Full Stack
 - 📫 How to reach me dylanosbornebuisness@gmail.com